EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 Both singly and doubly linked list are fine, just stitch the tail of the first list onto the head of the second list and you are done.

+##### 10.2-7

+> Give a Θ(*n*)-time nonrecursive procedure that reverses a singly linked list of *n* elements.
+The procedure should use
+> no more than constant storage beyond that needed for the list itself.

+Remember that we have implemented a stack using singly linked list in exercise 10.2-2?
+To reverse a singly linked list, just treat the list as a stack, and pop their elements to construct a new list, the newly constructed list will be the reversion of the original list.

 ------------------------------------------------------------------------------------------------------------------------

 > List of common symbols: